-The Jurassic Coast Big Five campaign gives you the chance to vote for your favourite prehistoric creatures, from a selection chosen by the Jurassic Coast Trust team to represent the most significant and recognisable fossil groups found along the length of the Jurassic Coast.
+The Jurassic Coast Big Five campaign gave the public the chance to vote for their favourite prehistoric creatures, from a selection chosen by the Jurassic Coast Trust team to represent the most significant and recognisable fossil groups found along the length of the Jurassic Coast.

 Voting for the Big Five has now closed in all categories.

-The vote consists of five different categories of creatures, (plus a bonus ‘wildcard’ category) that range from the critters crawling around on the seafloor to the lumbering herbivorous dinosaurs that roamed the land.
-The most popular vote-getters from each category will go forward as the Jurassic Coast ‘Big Five’!
+The vote consisted of five different categories of creatures, (plus a bonus ‘wildcard’ category) that range from the critters crawling around on the seafloor to the lumbering herbivorous dinosaurs that roamed the land.
+The most popular vote-getters from each category have now gone forward as the Jurassic Coast ‘Big Five’!

-Everyone who votes at any point throughout the campaign will go in the running to win the spectacular fossilised seabed shown below.
-This 170 million year-old fossil has been generously donated to the Trust by David Sole, and prepared by Lizzie Hingley.
-See competition Terms & Conditions here.
+Everyone who voted at any point throughout the campaign went in the running to win the spectacular fossilised seabed shown below.
+This 170 million year-old fossil was generously donated to the Trust by David Sole, and prepared by Lizzie Hingley.

 The Jurassic Coast Big Five campaign is an exciting opportunity to reframe the story of palaeontology on the coast by expanding on the ‘Walk Through Time’.
 We hope to celebrate the Jurassic Coast World Heritage Site in its entirety by connecting individual fossil sites whilst enabling people to engage with some amazing fossils at the same time.